calebhearth/life_signs/README.md

 creating activities into the controller, with its cousins email generation and notification creation.

+### Controllers

-In your controller, create activities along with your content.
+Create activities along with your content.

 ```ruby
 class TweetsController < ActionController::Base